 - Optionally, customize the Body Template using the variables and functions described in Customizing Alert Notifications.

 - Click Save to add the alert target and make it visible on the Alert Targets page.

 - Test your new alert target, and then add it to an alert.

 Test your alert target to make sure that it works properly.

 To test an alert target:

 Add a Custom Alert Target to an Alert

 To add a custom alert target to a new or existing alert:

 - Go to the Create Alert or Edit Alert page page.

-Start typing in the Alert Target field.
+Start typing in the Recipients field.
 A drop-down list appears.